 Phenotyping XXXXXXXXXXX ICP-MS?
 Jason is working on this

-Samples of whole tillers of approximately 700 (some died) plants were collected at each of the three sites at the end of growing season in 2016, and sent to Danforth plant science center for elemental contents assay of 18 elements (P, K, Ca, Mg, Rb, Sr, Mn, Zn, Cu, Co, Fe, Mo, B, Se, Al, Na, Cd, and As).
+Samples of whole tillers of approximately 700 plants were collected at each of the three sites at the end of growing season in 2016, and sent to Danforth plant science center for elemental contents assay of 18 elements (P, K, Ca, Mg, Rb, Sr, Mn, Zn, Cu, Co, Fe, Mo, B, Se, Al, Na, Cd, and As).
 Details of the process can be found in Ziegler et al. (2013).
 Briefly, tissue samples were weighed and digested in nitric acid at room temperature overnight, and then heated at 100 °C for 3 hours.
 Total analyte contents were measured by ICP-MS (Perkin Elmer NexION 350D).
 Measurements were corrected for potential variation in sample preparation and instrument drift using both internal standards and matrix matched controls as described in Ziegler et al. (2013).
 Outliers and negative values yielded due to machine error were further excluded from analysis.

 Genotyping and Map Construction